North Korea travel advice

 NORTH KOREA - AVOID ALL TRAVEL

-Avoid all travel to North Korea due to the uncertain security situation caused by its nuclear weapons development program and highly repressive regime.
+Avoid all travel to North Korea due to the risk of arbitrary detention and the uncertain security situation caused by its nuclear weapons development program and highly repressive regime.

-There is no resident Canadian government office in the country.
+There is no resident Canadian government office in North Korea.
+Sweden is Canada’s protecting power in North Korea.
 The ability of Canadian officials to provide consular assistance in North Korea is extremely limited.

 Back to top